code-distortion/fluent-dotenv/README.md

 Sometimes when you're building a package you need it to work with multiple versions of vlucas/phpdotenv so your own package can provide coverage.
 This was the original motivation behind this package.

-***NOTE:*** Over time, vlucas/phpdotenv has improved the way it reads values from .env files (eg. multi-line variables).
-The underlying version you have will determine how values in .env files are read.

 ## Overview

 This package provides a new fluent interface for vlucas/phpdotenv features, including the ability to: